How flexible are you when it comes to your career? Do you feel like an old rubber band or Gumby? Resiliency is the name of the game in today’s work.

 tending to recover from or adjust easily to misfortune or change.

-Or at least step out of your comfort zone every day.
-It can be as simple as driving another route work, reading a different type of book, listening to a new radio station, trying new eye glasses.
+It can be as simple as driving another route work, reading a different type of book, listening to a new radio station, or trying new eyeglasses.

 When you are in crisis, your resiliency is lower.
-It is helpful to have some existing level of resiliency prior to heading into crisis.
-However, it is never too late to begin training for your next marathon.
+It is helpful to have some existing level of resiliency prior.
+However, it is never too late to begin starting on your next journey.
 Whatever you do, do not become comfortable.